 The State of the Race

 Setting aside that it’s been a decade since an actor won this category in back-to-back years, Billy Porter’s Emmy victory feels like it happened eons ago.
 The “Pose” star has been setting red carpets ablaze ever since, and he remains a strong contender in 2020.
-But there are many more in the race.
-Only one of last year’s nominees is ineligible, making this a tight group to crack into, but there are lots of popular leads looking to edge out the competition.
+But there are many more in the race, starting with the two leads of HBO’s dominant drama, “Succession.”

 3. Brian Cox, “Succession”